Mountain Climber

 What is Mountain Climber:

-The Mountain Climber is a bodyweight exercise that strengthens the core, particularly the rectus and transversus abdominis muscles.
-It mimics a climbing motion, engaging multiple muscle groups such as the rectus abdominis for spinal flexion, the transversus abdominis for core stability, the obliques for controlling excessive trunk rotation, and the hip flexors for bringing the legs closer to the torso.
+The Mountain Climber is a bodyweight exercise that strengthens the core, particularly the rectus abdominis and transversus abdominis muscles.
+It mimics a climbing motion, engaging multiple muscle groups such as the rectus abdominis for maintaining spinal flexion, the transversus abdominis for core stability, the obliques for controlling excessive trunk rotation, and the hip flexors for bringing the legs closer to the torso.
 Although relatively easy and often done incorrectly, it can be beneficial when executed properly.

 Key Benefits: